josehb96/josehb96/README.md

 ## About Me (Nobody cares)

-- I'm a Software Engineer.
-Yes, another one.
+- I'm a fool in search of freedom.

 - I create websites that sell.
 If you want to sell, contact me.